xvnpw/ai-security-analyzer/examples/github-da-attack-tree-flask-gemini-2.0-flash-thinking-exp.md

     *   **Skill Level:** Beginner to Intermediate
     *   **Detection Difficulty:** Moderate
     *   **Mitigation:** Security awareness training for developers and operators.
 Implement email security measures.
 Use multi-factor authentication.

-This focused sub-tree and detailed breakdown provide a clear picture of the most critical threats to Flask applications stemming from Flask itself and its ecosystem.
-Addressing these high-risk areas should be the top priority for securing Flask applications.